-Take the mixture of the heat and allow to cool until it is warm to the touch
+Take the mixture off the heat and allow to cool until it is warm to the touch.

-Sift the flour into a large bowl and stir in the salt, spices, sugar, and yeast.
+Sift the flour into a large bowl and stir in the salt, mixed spice, sugar, and yeast.

 Make a well in the centre of the dry ingredients and pour in the warm milk.
 Mix and bring together into a soft dough.
-Knead on a slow speed in a free-standing mixer with the dough hook attached for 7-10 minutes, or slap and fold a few times to bring it together.
-After 5 minutes, incorporate the currants.
-To check if the dough is ready, when the dough is touched it should bounce back.
+Knead on a slow speed in a free-standing mixer with the dough hook attached for 7-10 minutes or throw down and fold on a floured surface a few times to bring the mixture together.
+After 5 minutes, add in the sultanas or currants, mixing them in by kneading further.
+To check if the dough is ready to be proved, when the dough is touched it should bounce back.

-Cover the bowl and leave in a warm place for 45-60 minutes or until doubled in size.
-Knock back the dough and turn out onto a floured surface and knead briefly.
+Place the dough back in the bowl, cover and leave in a warm place for 45-60 minutes or until doubled in size.
+Once proved, turn out the dough onto a floured surface and knead for 1-2 minutes.

-Cover the buns and leave to prove again for 30 minutes.
+Cover the buns and leave to prove for another 30 minutes.

-Once the buns have baked, its time to make the glaze.
-To make the glaze – put 50g of caster sugar and 2 tablespoons of water in a saucepan.
+Once the buns have baked, it’s time to make the glaze.
+To make the glaze, put 50g of caster sugar and 2 tbsp of water into a saucepan.
 Gently heat until the sugar has dissolved and then boil for 1 minute.
 Then brush the mixture over the warm buns and transfer them to a wire rack and leave to cool.

-Slice in half and enjoy the buns fresh or toasted, spread with more clotted cream
+Slice in half and enjoy these Cornish Saffron Buns fresh or toasted with a spoonful of Rodda’s Cornish clotted cream.